Ciudad Bolívar, Bogotá

 Ciudad Bolívar is the 19th locality in the Capital District of the Colombian capital city Bogotá.
 Ciudad Bolívar is located in the south of the city at the southern border of the Bogotá savanna.
-This district is mostly inhabited by underclass residents.
+This district is mostly inhabited by under privileged residents.

 While most Ciudad Bolívar's area is rural, its urban portion includes one of the world's largest mega-slums.
 Its urban area concentrates the poorest population in Bogotá and is known for its rampant levels of violence due to a large activity of gangs, mafia, and at times FARC, the national ex-terrorist group of Colombia.

 Geography

 The locality of Ciudad Bolívar is 90% mountainous and has a total area of 229.14 km2, of which 20.88 km2 is urban, making it the 7th largest locality of Bogota.
 The locality is located in the southwestern part of the urban area of Bogota, bordering to the north with the locality of Bosa, Kennedy and Tunjuelito by the Tunjuelito River and the Autopista Sur.
 To the west, it borders the municipalities of Soacha, Sibaté and Pasca, to the south borders with the locality of Sumapaz, to the east with the localities of Tunjuelito and Usme.